bradfordjns/MSTR-SAML/Readme.txt

 Troubleshooting:

-	1. Use the MicroStrategySAML_GUI_with_window.exe file
-	2. Take a screenshot of the command window when the error occurs
+	1. Take a screenshot of the command window when the error occurs
-	3. Collect the "Log_SAML_Config.txt" file that is created in the same folder where the executable is ran from
+	2. Collect the "Log_SAML_Config.txt" file that is created in the same folder where the executable is ran from
 		- A successfull run will output a file that displays:

 				pressed start button

 				got the idp information